Jamie Herrell: Media and environmental activism

-Herrell was a featured guest in the Act Now!
-Conference 2015 in Joensuu, Finland from September 7 to 11, 2015 which focused on renewable energy together with Filipe Pinto, the winner of Ídolos Portugal season 3.
-She participated in the conference organised by ENO Programme Association and conducted workshops regarding renewable energy and tree planting activity in Koli Peace Park.
+Herrell was a guest at the Act Now!
+Conference 2015 in Joensuu, Finland from September 7 to 11, 2015 which focused on renewable energy.
+She participated in the conference organised by ENO Programme Association and led workshops about renewable energy and tree planting in Koli Peace Park.
 Miss Earth 2012 Tereza Fajksová and Miss Earth 2010 Nicole Faria also attended the conference in 2013 and in 2011, respectively.

-Right after her trip to Finland, Herrell traveled to Mexico for Miss Earth México 2015 pageant and was welcomed by the Miss Earth Mexico 2014 winner, Yareli Carrillo, and Miss Earth Mexico's national director, Paul Marsell.
+Herrell then traveled to Miss Earth México 2015 and was welcomed by the previous winner, Yareli Carrillo, and the national director, Paul Marsell.

-On November 12, 2015, Herrel together with Miss Earth Belgium 2015 Elizabeth Dwomoh, participated in the tree planting activities at the Embassy Garden in Belgium and made a courtesy call with the Philippine Ambassador to Belgium Victoria Bataclan.
+On November 12, 2015, Herrell together with Miss Earth Belgium 2015 Elizabeth Dwomoh, participated in tree planting at the Embassy Garden in Belgium, and met with the Philippine Ambassador to Belgium, Victoria Bataclan.

-On October 29, 2016, Herrell was guest judge in the coronation night of Miss Earth 2016, in the Mall of Asia Arena, Pasay, Metro Manila, Philippines.
+On October 29, 2016, Herrell was a judge at Miss Earth 2016, in the Mall of Asia Arena, Pasay, Metro Manila, Philippines.

-On the same month, Herrell graced the launch of Miss Earth Ghana Organization's "Trash in Bin Campaign" in Ghana with Miss Earth Ghana 2016 Deborah Eyram Dodor and promoted proper waste disposal and segregation.
+On the same month, Herrell appeared at the launch of the Miss Earth Ghana Organization's Trash in Bin Campaign with Miss Earth Ghana 2016 Deborah Eyram Dodor and promoted proper waste disposal and Waste sorting.

-In February 2019, Herrell becomes a news anchor for Cignal TV's news channels One News and One PH and also as a segment host in the channel’s flagship newscast One Balita with Raffy Tulfo).
+In February 2019, Herrell became a news anchor for Cignal TV's news channels One News and One PH and also as a segment host in the channel’s flagship newscast One Balita with Raffy Tulfo).

-Herrell served as the muse of Singapore at the 2019 Southeast Asian Games and paraded during the opening ceremony at the Philippine Arena in Bocaue, Bulacan, Philippines on November 30, 2019.
+Herrell served as the muse of Singapore at the 2019 Southeast Asian Games opening ceremony parade at the Philippine Arena in Bocaue, Bulacan, on November 30, 2019.

+Personal life

+In January 2025, Herrell became engaged to Ilocos Norte governor Matthew Manotoc, the son of Senator Imee Marcos, grandson of former president Ferdinand Marcos, and nephew of incumbent president Bongbong Marcos.
+Herrell and Manotoc had been dating for six years.